This guide describes the routes and amounts required to qualify for residency under Mexico’s immigration rules for economic solvency.

 This guide is fully revised with figures for 2024.
 Mexican Consulates did not adopt UMA for their calculations in 2024 and we don’t know if they will adopt UMA in 2025.
 UMA was introduced in 2016 and Mexican Consulates have never used it for their residency qualification calculations.

-The financial qualification criteria for 2025 are therefore likely to increase inline with the rise in Daily Minimum Wage, that market commentators are suggesting might be around 12%.
+The financial qualification criteria for 2025 are therefore likely to increase inline with the increase in Daily Minimum Wage, that rises by 12% on January 1, 2025.

-Therefore, if you intend to apply in 2025, keep in mind that you will need to demonstrate higher monthly income or savings/investment balances, possibly around 12-15% higher than the figures quoted here, which are the 2024 numbers.
+Therefore, if you intend to apply in 2025, keep in mind that if Mexican Consulates abroad do not adopt UMA you will need to demonstrate higher monthly income or savings/investment balances—likely to be 12%-15% higher than the figures quoted in this guide, which are the 2024 figures.

 When you plan to apply for legal residency in Mexico, Mexican immigration law states that applicants for residency need to fulfill certain criteria.